DanySK/course-laboratory-of-software-systems/slides/content/23-ddd-principles-and-application/_index.md

 ### should embrace the problem domain they are working within
 ### and look outside of their technical tunnel vision!

-The most fundamental point to being a grat software specialist
+*The most fundamental point to being a great software specialist
 is to understand the problem domain you work within
-and value this as much as you value your technical expertise
+and value this as much as you value your technical expertise*

 ---